Skip to main content

 Can a family member get paid to care for a parent in Connecticut?

 Sometimes, yes.
-But not through one simple statewide “family caregiver check.”
+But there is no simple statewide “family caregiver check.”
 For seniors, the most realistic options are CHCPE and CFC.
 Under CHCPE, the official family-pay route is usually Adult Family Living, not PCA pay.
 Under CFC, self-direction exists, but you should get a written answer about the specific relative you want to hire.

 Can a spouse be paid to care for a senior in Connecticut?

-Usually no, at least not under the main senior Medicaid family-pay paths.
-Connecticut’s approved CHCPE Medicaid paperwork says legally liable relatives cannot be paid for Adult Family Living, and the public CHCPE page says family members are not eligible for PCA pay except in very rare exceptions.
+Usually no under the main senior Medicaid family-pay paths.
+Connecticut’s CHCPE Medicaid paperwork says legally liable relatives cannot be paid for Adult Family Living, and the public CHCPE page says family members are not eligible for PCA pay except in very rare cases.
 A spouse should not plan on being the paid worker unless the program confirms it in writing.

 Can an adult child get paid to care for a parent in Connecticut?

 Sometimes yes.
-Adult children have a much better chance than spouses.
+Adult children usually have a better chance than spouses.
 The main question is whether the case can be approved as Adult Family Living or another allowed self-directed setup.
-Connecticut’s CHCPE Medicaid paperwork allows family members to provide Adult Family Living through a provider agency, but not legally liable relatives or relatives of conservators.
 Ask that exact question on the first CHCPE call.

 Does the senior need Medicaid?

 Not always.
-The DSS CHCPE brochure explains that people who are not eligible for Medicaid may still use the state-funded side of CHCPE.
-But if you want Community First Choice, yes, the senior must already be on Medicaid.
+CHCPE has Medicaid and state-funded sides.
+But CFC requires the senior to already be on Medicaid.
 Respite, CT Paid Leave, and some VA programs do not require Medicaid.

 How much do family caregivers get paid in Connecticut?

 There is no single statewide number.
-Pay depends on the program, the service type, the approved hours or budget, and whether the arrangement is agency-based, Adult Family Living, or self-directed.
+Pay depends on the program, service type, approved hours or budget, and whether the setup is agency-based, Adult Family Living, or self-directed.
 The easiest exact number to verify is the dementia respite cap of up to $7,500 per year.
-For Medicaid service rates, DSS says to use the Connecticut Medical Assistance Program fee schedule system and ask the case manager how it applies to your case.

 Is there a waitlist for paid family caregiver help in Connecticut?